How to Convert a POP Account to IMAP

 ~/Library/Application Support/Postbox/Profiles/[your profile]/Mail/[your POP account]

 (Note: In macOS the Library folder is hidden.
-To access it, Open Finder, and hold the Option key while clicking on the Go menu at the top of the screen.
-"Library" will be one of the options.)
+To access it, open the Finder, hold the Option key, then select Library from the Go menu.)

 Users\username\AppData\Roaming\Postbox\Profiles\[your profile]\Mail\[your POP account]